markdown-extended/manifest/mde-manifest.md

 -   for convenience, **the "references" notation MUST be allowed for a maximum of rules** (this notation is explained in [§§](#D3)) as it permits to keep a content readable.

+For information, developers and webmasters can use the [*Markdown Mark* icon created by Dustin Curtis][markdown-mark] to identify MDE files and syntax.

 ### A.1.
 Intention {#A1}

 The MDE rules MUST keep ALL original Markdown's rules valid.

-As said in the *scope of these specifications* ([§§](#scope-of-these-specifications)), we WILL NOT give rendering rules here, each parser MAY follow its own final rendering rules according to the MDE specifications (concerning the original MDE content).
+As said in the *scope of these specifications* ([§§](#scope-of-these-specifications)), we WILL NOT give rendering rules here, each parser MAY follow its own final rendering rules according to the MDE specifications (concerning the original MDE content) and concerned language.
 Thus, we MUST keep in mind that the final output MAY NOT be HTML only ; a parser can construct any format of output (such as PDF, OpenDocument etc).
 This is a major difference with the original John Gruber's Markdown parser, which only constructs HTML output.

 ### A.2.
 Global construction {#A2}

+TODOS

+- word about words-wrapping
+- paragraphs ?
+- meta-data & footnotes ?

 ### A.3.
 MDE file format {#A3}